Home Donate New Search Gallery How-To Books Links Workshops About Contact

 LEICA SUMMILUX-M 50mm f/1.4 ASPH

-This 50mm SUMMILUX ASPH is beyond all others.
-It is sharper and has less distortion.
-It is the only 50mm f/1.4 on the planet that uses aspherical optics for insane sharpness even at f/1.4 with no distortion, and it is also the only one that uses floating elements to retain this level of performance at every distance.
+This is the only 50mm f/1.4 on the planet that uses aspherical optics and floating elements.
 Every other 50mm f/1.4 lens, even Nikon's newest 50mm f/1.4 AF-S of 2008, makes due with conventional spherical optics and fixed elements.

 Leica SUMMILUX 50mm f/1.4